openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 ## Build a Docker* Image

 You can use [available Dockerfiles](https://github.com/openvinotoolkit/docker_ci/tree/master/dockerfiles) or generate a Dockerfile with your setting via [DockerHub CI Framework](https://github.com/openvinotoolkit/docker_ci).
 The Framework can generate a Dockerfile, build, test, and deploy an image with the Intel® Distribution of OpenVINO™ toolkit.
 You can also try our [Tutorials](https://github.com/openvinotoolkit/docker_ci/tree/master/docs/tutorials) which demonstrate the usage of OpenVINO™ Docker containers.
+You can find device specific steps to configure OpenVINO Docker below.

 ## Use Docker* Image for CPU